Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/repo-actions.md

 ## Deployment - App Server

-A Repository Action is usually implemented in Java, which is not suitable for manual installation into an Alfresco Content Services installation.
+A Repository Action is usually implemented in Java, which is not suitable for manual installation into an Content Services installation.
 Use a Repo AMP project instead.

 ## Deployment All-in-One SDK project